RAJAS2025/VHR-WRO-FE-June-2025/Libraries/README.md

 # Libraries we made

 We developed custom libraries for both the gyro and time-of-flight sensors, and tested them on our custom-designed PCB, which was built to support all possible functions required in both the qualifying and obstacle challenge rounds.
-The remaining libraries, such as ESP32 Servo and HuskyLens, were sourced externally, uploaded to our project folder, and included in our main code.
+The ESP32 Servo library was installed directly through the Arduino IDE, while the HuskyLens library was downloaded from GitHub, where we also studied its functions and learned how it works.
+Here is the link: https://github.com/HuskyLens/HUSKYLENSArduino/tree/master

 ## ZebraGyro Library